eoinfennessy/webcam-theremin/README.md

 # webcam-theremin
 A modular musical instrument played with hand gestures detected from a webcam feed.
 Uses OpenCV and MediaPipe in Python for hand detection &amp; tracking, and Pure Data for sound synthesis.
+[See and hear a demo of the instrument here](URL "https://youtu.be/lhVT2A8Nzn8")

 ## Requirements
 [Mediapipe](URL "https://google.github.io/mediapipe/getting_started/python.html")